 Innovation and Entrepreneurship in Japan: Politics, Organizations and High Technology Firms (Cambridge University Press, 2005) analyzes leading high technology firms and regional economies in Kyoto, Osaka and Tokyo.
 She received a BA in international relations from Loyola University Chicago and a PhD in political economy from Northwestern University.

-Specialties: innovation and entrepreneurship strategy, economic development, policy analysis, high technology, life science entrepreneurship, Japan, Asia, entrepreneurial ecosystems
+Specialties: innovation and entrepreneurship strategy, economic development, policy analysis, high technology, biomedical and life science entrepreneurship, Japan, Asia, entrepreneurial ecosystems